dhakehurst/net.akehurst.language/README.md

  - Simple grammar for defining a language with no restrictions -- i.e. should support left & right recursive rules,
  - Useable in Java and Javascript (other platforms/languages a bonus but not essential)
- - Scanner-less, i.e. no need to worry about keyword/identifier clashes
+ - No need to worry about keyword/identifier clashes
  - Interpreted at runtime, i.e. no generate parser step.
  - Supports families of languages, i.e. grammar composition/extension
  -